Gift Acceptance Policies

 Donor Acknowledgment, Recognition, Confidentiality, and Anonymity

 UNICEF USA will provide donors with contemporaneous, written acknowledgement of their gifts consistent with and as defined by applicable IRS guidance and IRC § 170(f)(8).
-Acknowledgements may be shared exclusively with the legal donor.
-Direct requests from tax preparers, attorneys, and family members to UNICEF USA must be approved by the legal donor.
+For the protection of our donors, acknowledgements may be shared exclusively with the legal donor.
+Direct requests from tax preparers, attorneys, and family members to UNICEF USA must be approved in writing by the legal donor.

 UNICEF USA strives to recognize donors appropriately and consistently.
 Public donor recognition is a voluntary expression of gratitude for our supporters.
 Individual donors may be recognized for various reasons, including in relation to events, campaigns, and giving circles.
 Institutional donor recognition is governed by specific provisions agreed upon in gift agreements, contracts, and/or grant agreements.
 UNICEF USA reserves the right to revoke donor recognition, for example, if a pledge obligation is not fulfilled after 5 years from the date of the last scheduled pledge payment date.

 Donors may request varying levels of anonymity.
 Donor requests to remain anonymous should be specified at the time the gift is made or in a pledge letter or gift agreement.
-Donors requesting anonymity after a gift has been made can contact the webmaster@unicefusa.org or their point of contact within the Philanthropy Division.
+Donors requesting anonymity after a gift has been made should work with their point of contact in Philanthropy, call 800-361-5437, or email webmaster@unicefusa.org

 Donor Privacy and Confidentiality

-We are committed to protecting confidential donor information and ensuring donors have control over their privacy.
-We adhere to stringent industry standards for privacy and protecting confidential information, including by requiring all UNICEF USA staff to sign a privacy and confidentiality agreement as a condition of their employment.
+UNCEF USA is committed to protecting confidential donor information and ensuring donors have control over their privacy.
+We adhere to applicable laws and stringent industry standards for privacy and protection of confidential information, including requiring all UNICEF USA staff to sign a privacy and confidentiality agreement as a condition of their employment.

 Matching Gifts

+Many companies offer corporate matches for charitable gifts made by their employees.
 Donors who wish to direct an employee matching gift to UNICEF USA can access information here.
-Matching gifts are administered by the Philanthropy Services team, who may be reached at matchinggifts@unicefusa.org.
+Matching gifts are administered by the Stewardship Services team, who may be reached at matchinggifts@unicefusa.org.

 Gift Thresholds